Structured Authority

 The result is a zero-click environment.

 A majority of searches now end without a visit to a website.
-Instead, users receive what appears to be a complete answer within the search experience itself.
+The system presents what appears to be a complete answer before the user ever clicks.

-For law firms, this represents a fundamental structural change in how potential clients discover and evaluate legal expertise.
+For law firms, this is a structural change in how potential clients discover and evaluate legal expertise.

 What this means:

-This section explains why traditional marketing efforts no longer produce consistent visibility—and why many capable law firms now experience unpredictable results.
+Traditional marketing efforts no longer produce consistent visibility—and many capable law firms now experience unpredictable results.

-The shift in how potential clients search for information has fundamentally changed how legal expertise is discovered online.
+The shift in how potential clients search for information has changed how legal expertise is discovered.

 Potential clients now arrive with a clearer understanding of their situation before they ever contact an attorney.
-Artificial intelligence systems and search platforms often answer many initial questions long before a conversation begins.
+Many initial questions are answered within search environments long before a conversation begins.

-Most law firm marketing was designed for a different environment.
+But most law firm marketing was built for a different environment.

 The issue is rarely effort.
-The issue is structure.
+It is structure.

 Visibility ≠ Opportunity